USS South Dakota (ACR-9): Post-war

 Ordered home, Huron departed Manila on 31 December 1926 and arrived at the Puget Sound Navy Yard on 3 March 1927.
 She was decommissioned on 17 June and remained in reserve until she was struck from the Naval Vessel Register on 15 November 1929.
-She was sold on 11 February 1930 for scrapping in accordance with the London Naval Treaty for the limitation and reduction of naval armament, for scrapping to Abe Goldberg and Co., Seattle, Wash.
+She was sold on 11 February 1930 for scrapping, to Abe Goldberg and Co., Seattle, Wash, in accordance with the London Naval Treaty for the limitation and reduction of naval armament.